Partners in Training Grant Recipients

 OSCAR, the Online Sustainable Conservation Assistance Resource an online energy-efficiency and sustainability decision-making tool

-The Association for Preservation Technology's Technical Committee on Sustainable Preservation has developed this web-based decision-making tool for people who are seeking to make the best choices about energy-efficient and other sustainability improvements for historic buildings.
+The Association for Preservation Technology's Technical Committee on Sustainable Preservation has developed the web-based decision-making tool, OSCAR, for people who are seeking to make the best choices about energy-efficient and other sustainability improvements for historic buildings.
 It integrate new and existing research, technologies and processes for sustainable design and heritage conservation into an accessible and comprehensive online resource.
 APT used Partners in Training support for initial development of OSCAR and for forthcoming improvements to the site design and user experience.

 Historic Ithaca Traditional Millwork Conference

 HPEF awarded a Partners in Training grant to the local preservation organization, Historic Ithaca, to support a conference on traditional millwork that promoted better understanding of millwork design and improved craftspersons’ skills and knowledge.
 The event included presentations, workbench demonstrations, question and answer sessions, vendor displays, and tool exhibits.
 It was held in February 2015 in Ithaca, New York, and was attended by millwork shop owners and craftspersons, building contractors, architects, furniture makers, and dedicated amateurs.

 Lamar Community College Adobe Preservation Workshop